grantholle/Crypt_DiffieHellman/README.rst

 *******************
-Crypt_DiffieHellman
+DiffieHellman
 *******************

+This is a port of [Pear's Crypt_DiffieHellman](https://github.com/pear/Crypt_DiffieHellman) that adds psr-4 compliance.

-Implementation of the Diffie-Hellman Key Exchange cryptographic protocol in PHP5.
+Implementation of the Diffie-Hellman Key Exchange cryptographic protocol.

 Enables two parties without any prior knowledge of each other establish a secure shared secret key across an insecure channel of communication.